From psychedelic shrubbery in Gabon to sobbing seminars in Japan, we round up the world's weirdest wellness retreats

 2. Psychedelic enlightenment, Gabon

 In the pristine forests of Gabon, the path to enlightenment is paved with a potent hallucinogen known as iboga.
-Ingested as part of a spiritual ritual, this psychedelic shrub is central to the Bwiti religion, which combines worship of the forest with Christianity.
+This psychedelic shrub is central to the Bwiti religion, which combines worship of the forest with Christianity, and is taken during their initiation ritual.

 Iboga induces a lengthy trip which shamans say helps fight depression and, surprisingly, drug addiction.
-Critics warn that the ritual, which also involves face painting and dancing, is dangerous.
-Nevertheless, foreigners are visiting Gabon in increasing numbers to take part.
-Presumably, they haven’t heard of Glastonbury.
+Critics warn that the ritual, which also involves face painting and dancing, is dangerous due to the potency of the plant; where other psychedelic drugs like Ayahuasca have one mind-altering ingredient, Iboga has at least twelve.
+Nevertheless, foreigners are visiting Gabon in increasing numbers to take part in this spiritual experience.

 More information: www.iceers.org